 Riding the Graphene Wave

-Gerry Northam looks at its move from the lab to the commercial world.
-Construction work is underway to build a world-class laboratory at Manchester University - at the cost of £61 million - but the National Graphene Institute aims to be the world's leading centre of graphene research and commercialisation.
+Construction work is underway to build a world-class laboratory at Manchester University.
+Costing £61m, the National Graphene Institute aims to be the world's leading centre of graphene research and commercialisation.

 Investors are running the numbers to work out which applications are most ready for go-to-market products, and which countries are making fastest progress in finding ways to manufacturer graphene.
-Can graphene to give the UK a significant role in 21st century global economy?
+Can graphene give the UK a significant new role in the 21st century global economy?